 - From 2018, a single dedicated PhD student Travel Grant of $500 for a Basic Pain Research SIG member

 - If funds permit, further travel grants may be offered to nurses, allied health professionals (AHP) and other post-graduate students.

 This Travel Grant program is designed to encourage contribution to and participation in the ASM.
 It is made possible through an allocation of APS operating funds and is only available by completing both the:

 - Expression of Interest (EOI) section of the Abstract Submission process; and

 - Current membership of the Australian Pain Society (you can join now at: APS Membership).
 Applications from non-members will not be considered.

 - Acceptance of an abstract of your research presentation.

 - Presentation of your research in either oral or poster format.

-- Applicants must be Australian citizens or permanent residents and live outside the metropolitan area of the conference city.
+- Applicants must be Australian citizens or permanent residents, based in Australia, and live outside the metropolitan area of the conference city.